SixArm/sixarm_unix_shell_scripts/README.md

  * `dig-subdomains`: Dig a domain's subdomains

-### ssh

- * `ssh-copy-id-help`: SSH script to copy a pub id file to a remote server into your authorized_keys.
- * `ssh-fingerprint`: SSH script to print a server's host rsa key public fingerprint.
- * `ssh-keygen-with-rsa-and-email`: SSH script to generate our typical rsa key with a comment.
- * `ssh-remove-known-host`: SSH script to remove a known host.
- * `ssh-set-directory-permissions`: Set the correct directory permissions of the current user's ~/.ssh directory.

 ### gpg

  * `gpg-decrypt`: GPG script to decrypt a file with our typical settings.